jacobaspies/TeraMATLAB/README.md

 Data acquisition scripts were developed in MATLAB 2020b and have been deployed in the newest version (MATLAB 2023b).

+Measurements are run through scripts found in [measurement_scripts] using functions to initialize and run step acquisition measurements.

 # Currently Supported Hardware
 - Stanford Research Systems SR810/SR830 Lock-in amplifier
   - Communication via USB-GPIB with one of the following adapters: